 When I was doing my personal performance coaching diploma, it was all about setting goals, identifying that next big dream and helping people to get to that next level in their life.

 But are we striving so much for what we don’t have that we rarely, if ever, pause to appreciate everything that is already amazing in our life?

-Over the past month, I’ve had a couple of clients who’ve gone through my Jump-Start Your Way to a Work-Life Balance That You Love programme who had one thing in common.
+Over the past month, I’ve had a couple of clients who’ve gone through my Jump-Start Your Way to a Successful Balanced Life programme who had one thing in common.
 On the back of the exercises that we did together, both clients realised that they had so much great stuff going on in their life that they hadn’t appreciated until we’d worked together.

 In our constant drive to improve, to have more, to be more, we often forget to look at what’s already amazing in our life right now.
 And sometimes, we only appreciate what we’ve had after it’s gone.

 Last week was a tough week for my family…

 If you’ve known me for a while, you’ll know that my family is very important to me.
 You may not know that I speak to my parents a few times every week and I visit them a few times a year.

 In fact, I’ve already booked my three trips for this year.
 (I’m on my way as I’m typing this).
 Last month, I hesitated about going back in October.
 But then, I reminded myself that one of the reasons why I chose to change careers and I love running my own business is because it gives me the freedom and the flexibility to work from anywhere.